 The first thing you’re going to need to do is download the SDK and an ide.
-You can either use Android Studio or Eclipse with the Android Developer Tools plugin to develop for Android.
+You can use Android Studio to develop for Android.
 Once you have done that – you should do the standard introductory Android tutorial as opposed to anything centered around Glass as they all assume you’ve done this tutorial.

 Once you’ve got your simple Hello World program running on an android device; a good place to start messing around and getting yourself familiar with the API is to dynamically print the value of a sensor such as the accelerometer on the screen.
 The API reference for this is quite clean and well written.

 When you’re done with that – you should make a hello world app for Glass.
 It can be difficult to find one though that is still working (the API had a backward incompatible change).
 Also, Google’s sample programs have a lot more to them than is preferable for an introductory program.
 The simplest being a stopwatch with multiple views.
 This beeps as it counts down and lets the user set its starting value.

 Hello World program can be found here in this tutorial.

 If you’re having trouble getting Glass to work on your computer; first don’t forget to go in and enable debugging on your Glass device; it’s under Settings->Device Info.
 Getting your IDE to find Glass may be difficult if Window’ default Android drivers are not properly configured.
 Here are two good sources of help on the matter: